Note from my underground

 Marxism erred this way when it mistook the logic of capital for the personal rule of aristocracies, which was possible because the two overlapped enough they could be identified, and were.
 Feminism itself has no adequate critical grasp of the logic of capitalism or bureaucracy, and cannot, as race and anti-colonial theories cannot, because it is logically and structurally possible for any type of person to rule or be ruled, the structuration of this changes, and no form of identity politics is able to fully recognize this.
 This is how so much of the left-liberalism of the post-1968 era fed the path to fascism.
 The conservative-liberal quarrel that results is merely an argument within the capitalist class.
 The identity-political left always overstates particular histories with their narratives, resulting in blindness to the ways members of the groups so ‘justified by identity’, as we might say in a take on a Reformation-era debate on ‘salvation’ in Christianity, can easily wind up serving oppression.
 The other problem with every political social movement is that it assumes a closure of history, which opens onto an unknown future, by a theory that empowers a new state formation.
 That produces dogmatism.
 The feminists I remember from the 1970s were a new elite of bosses, armed with their own supposedly progressive ideology.
 Some of their claims and gains were wonderful achievements, but I look, with Walter Benjamin, for the barbaric and ugly downside in civilization.
 The dirt.
 The ladies I met were very clean.
 I don’t think many of them ever worked in a factory.
 They might have been rightly disgusted with authoritarian fathers (and mothers?); so was I, and they helped bring to widespread attention how awful it is when men think they own their female partners.
 That some former slaves acting as masters are right to resent that slavery they knew, I well understand.

-Perpetrators who once were or might be victims?
-Aren’t they hypocrites?
-No, that is everybody.
-No one may attack anything if everything is personal, which means dissent is hypocrisy, which means you should just shut the fuck up.
+To return to my lighter register: Among liberals, no one may attack anything if everything is personal, which means dissent is hypocrisy, which means you should just shut the fuck up.
 Victims who might be guilty, who could be perpetrators themselves?
 Fascism needs to desperately claim innocence and so for the other to be guilty.
 I prefer the leftism that proceeds not from a set of truths about what is just so much as a set of questions in the realm and refusals and opposition in that of practice.
 To be against the capitalism we have does not require having a reliable image and map of what we expect will replace it.
 Mistakes will be made, some awful; we will judge them as we must and continue to oppose what we know is unacceptable.
 When you oppose what someone else is doing, you are not obligated to have an authorizing ticket that entitles you to act.
 “I don’t like it” ought to be enough.
 What most of us don’t like is suffering that could have been avoided, one’s own or someone else’s.
 That is motivating, the purpose of idle talk is to keep people from doing anything.
-If you have an enemy and they are smart, they will want to do that.”
+If you have an enemy and they are smart, they will want to do that.